 Flexibility: Insead > IMD

-When you compare the average rank from three major rankings:...
+When you compare the average rank from two major rankings:...

 London Business School (LBS) and INSEAD Business School offer MBA programs that are ranked among the best in the world.
 The quality of the students, the teaching methodology, curriculum, faculty expertise, networking opportunities and employment statistics have contributed towards the rise of these two giants among the MBA elites.